MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 > - (void)panWithHorizontalPoints:(double)horizontalPoints verticalPoints:(double)verticalPoints
 >```

-### beginPan
+### BeginPan

 Perform a pan operation from the current location, and invokes the provided callback when the pan is complete.

 **Android**

 >```java
-> void beginPan(double horizontalDeviceIndependentPixels, double verticalDeviceIndependentPixels, OnMapSceneCompletedListener listener)
+> void beginPan(double horizontalDeviceIndependentPixels, double verticalDeviceIndependentPixels, @Nullable OnMapSceneCompletedListener listener)
 >```

 _See also:_ [OnMapSceneCompletedListener](Android/OnMapSceneCompletedListener-interface.md)